hivesolutions/scudum/readme.md

 loader use the following command taking note that the disk contents should be located at `/scudum`:

     scudum make.iso

+To crate a filesystem image able to be used inside a USB pend drive (configured with SYSLINUX) use the folowing
+command:

+    scudum make.usb

 To be able to re-create a new Scudum deployment (into `/scudum`) and then build a new ISO from it (all of the operations) use the following command (note that this operation may take some time):